QTCAT/hit/README.md

 The algorithm is described in:

-**Mandozzi, J. and Buehlmann, P. (2013)**. *Hierarchical testing in the high-dimensional setting with correlated variables.* To appear in the Journal of the American Statistical Association.
+**Mandozzi, J. and Buehlmann, P. (2013)**. *Hierarchical testing in the high-dimensional setting with correlated variables*.
+To appear in the Journal of the American Statistical Association.
 Preprint [arXiv:1312.5556](http://arxiv.org/abs/1312.5556).